AhmedEsaam/Embedded-Linux/CPP/OOP/Session_02/README.md

 func(Example());    // A temporary object is passed
 ```

-* `RVO` **Return Value Optimization**: is compiler optimization technique used in C++ to eliminate unnecessary copying of objects returned from functions.
+* `RVO` **Return Value Optimization**: is a compiler optimization technique used in C++ to eliminate unnecessary copying of objects returned from functions.

 ```cpp
 MyObject createObject() {